overture-stack/docs/website/docs/use-docs/workshop/05-Docker-Configuration.md

 ## Reference: Service Configuration Details

 The following sections explain how each service in `docker-compose.yml` is wired up.
-This is supplemental — you don't need to modify these while following along, but it's useful context if you're adapting the platform for your own deployment.
+This is supplemental; you don't need to modify these while following along, but it's useful context if you're adapting the platform for your own deployment.

 ### Setup